akvamalin/M/Readme.md

 **NAT Gateway**
 NAT Gateway, routing the traffic from private subnet to the  public subnet,  is attached to the public subnet, has its own public IP address and has a routing table attached to it.
 The routing table routes any outbound traffic to the Internet Gateway.

+The NAT gateway is one-way wall.
+It allows responses to the requests that come from inside, others are rejected.
+In routing, the instances launched in a private subnet, are going to the NAT gateway which in its turn goes to Internet gateway.
+That is how outbound internet access is achieved.
+The Internet can only respond to the requests.
+For sending the requests, it requires Inbound internet access.

 #### Terraform code
 **/src/modules/network/subnet/main.tf**